St Luke's Church, Goostrey: Construction

-In 1792 it was decided to build, at a cost of £1,700, a new church to the design of the village bricksetter, as the old timber church was very cold.
-No doubt the continual repairing and the alterations when new aisles were added to accommodate the gentry had made a thorough rebuilding necessary, but the 18th century was no respector of ancient buildings.
-However, they did leave the old yew tree.
+Charles Everard Booth, who inherited Twemlow Hall in 1786 from the last male-line Booth lord of the manor, was instrumental in building a new church but died in 1792.
+Work commenced to the design of the village bricksetter, at a cost of £1,700, as the old timber-framed church had fallen into disrepair and was very cold.
+No doubt the continual alterations when new aisles were added to accommodate competing local gentry had made a thorough rebuilding necessary, but the 18th century was no respecter of ancient buildings.
+However, they did keep the old yew tree.

-In 1876 the church was restored and the interior re-furnished.
-It seems likely that the pulpit, lectern and sanctuary panelling were put in then.
-A new organ was given and a console in 1947 when the pipes were moved to the gallery.
-In 1961 a new altar was given and other furniture for the chancel which was rearranged to give more space between the choir pews.
+In 1876 St Luke's Church was renovated and its interior refurbished.
+The pulpit, lectern and sanctuary-panelling were installed and the organ built, with a new console in 1947 when the pipes were moved to the gallery.
+In 1961 a new altar was consecrated and other furniture for the chancel was rearranged to give more space between the choir pews.

-The stained glass, which may aptly be called post-Raphaelite, dates from about 1876; the east window being given in memory of Egerton Leigh, the second of that name to live at Jodrell Hall, the south west window being in memory of Mary Susan Armitstead, the young wife of William George, vicar of Goostrey from 1860 to 1907.
-They married in 1865; she died in 1868.
+The stained glass, which may aptly be called post-Raphaelite, dates from about 1876: the east window being given in memory of Egerton Leigh, the second seated at Jodrell Hall, and the south west window being in memory of the young wife of William Armitstead, vicar of Goostrey from 1862 to 1907, having married Mary Susan née Currie in 1865 who died in 1868.

 Churchyard

-There are two listed buildings in the churchyard: a sundial dated 1798 with a gnomon dated 1999, and a table tomb near the east end of the church.
-There is also a war memorial near the churchyard gate.
+There are two listed monuments in St Luke's churchyard: a sundial dating from 1798 with a gnomon dated 1999, and a table tomb by the east end of the church.
+There is also a war memorial near the church gate.

-The churchyard also contains the war grave of a Canadian soldier of World War I.
+The churchyard also contains the war grave of a Canadian soldier from World War I.

 Schools

-Across from the church is Goostrey Primary School.
-The earliest reference to a school is in 1640 when it was repaired.
-It was then next to the north wall of the churchyard where the old vicarage now stands, in a house which was also used as the court house for Goostrey Manor.
-This appears to have been pulled down in 1703.
-It may be then that the pupils moved across to the old school house, which is one of the oldest buildings in the village.
-In 1856 the main part of the present buildings were erected when the old days of a schoolmaster who was also the parish clerk came to an end.
-The last of these schoolmasters, Jonathan Harding (1781–1862), is buried by the west end of the church; he had held his office for fifty two years.
-In 1977 the building of a new infants' department across the main road was undertaken.
-With this the old connection of church and school has been severed.
+Across from St Luke's Church is Goostrey Primary School.
+The earliest reference to a school at Goostrey is in 1640 when it was repaired.
+It was then next to the churchyard north wall where the Old Vicarage now stands, in a house which was also used as the manorial courtroom; this appears to have been pulled down in 1703.
+It may be then that the pupils moved across to the Old School House, which remains one of the oldest buildings in the village.

+In 1856 the main part of the present buildings were erected when the old days of a schoolmaster also serving as parish clerk came to an end.
+Goostrey's last schoolmaster, Jonathan Harding (1781–1862), was in office for fifty two years and buried by the west end of the church.
+In 1977 a new infant department across the main road was built, severing the connection between church and school.